AnastasiaBK/orthodox/README.md

 - Church Slavonic
 - Russian transliteration from Church Slavonic

-The content is in .xsl and able to be rendered in two languages side by side.
+The content is in .xml and able to be rendered in two languages side by side.